moosahmed/Stateful_Symphony/README.md

  4. High availability

 ### Stateless vs Stateful workload
 Stateless applications don't "store" data.
-When a contianer, containing a stateless application redeploys, anything stored is lost.
+When a container, containing a stateless application redeploys, anything stored is lost.
 Stateful applications (i.e. Postgres) are services that require backing storage and keeping "state" is critical to running that service.
 So when a continer is updated and re-deployed we dont want data to be lost.

-Organizations isolate stateless workloads in containers from thier stateful workloads(e.g. Data Services).
+Organizations isolate stateless workloads in containers from their stateful workloads(e.g. Data Services).
 This adds complexity and challenges.
 In the age of data-driven, microservice-based apps, managing these systems on single platform is of high value.[<sup>[1]</sup>](https://mesosphere.com/blog/stateful-services-black-sheep-container-world/)

 This solution will be able to handle updates to your service stack(including stateful workloads) residing in contianers with continuous delivery.
 Terraform will be used in the "Deploy" step to deploy the latest Docker image built in the "Build" step with zero-downtime, in an automated fashion, even if the new image requires a schema update of your stateful service.